How to send / email range of cells through outlook from Excel?

 Send range of cells as attachment from Excel with VBA code

-1. Open your workbook and then hold down the ALT + F11 keys to open the Microsoft Visual Basic for Applications window.
+1. Open your target Excel workbook.
+Press ALT + F11 to launch the Microsoft Visual Basic for Applications window, where you can insert and edit VBA code.

 VBA code: send range of cells as attachment from Excel